schmidt-x/ahk_lib/RawHID/README.md

   output := Buffer(device.OutputRawBufferSize, 0)

-  ; Note that the first byte is Report ID and should be ignored.
+  ; Note that the first byte is Report ID and should be set to 0.
   ; Hence, we specify 1 as an Offset to skip it:
   NumPut(
     "UChar", 1,